 4. Molluscum Contagious

 With what we are witnessing across the globe in the times of the corona pandemic, it is safe to assume that you will look at food items and ingredients that have good anti-viral properties, which lemon myrtle possesses well and good.
 This is what makes this ingredient much more health-friendly to be used throughout the year.

 The anti-viral property of lemon myrtle helps in fighting a viral infection of skin, known as Molluscum Contagious in which the affected area develops red coloured bumps.

-The antiseptic and anti-inflammatory properties of lemon myrtle can help in comfortably sailing through the times when you have sore throat.
-It can be used with honey for an immediate effect.
+The antiseptic and anti-inflammatory properties of lemon myrtle can help in comfortably sailing through the times when you have a sore throat.
+It can be used with honey for immediate effect.